bittnkr/uniq/doc/under-the-hoods.md

 ```

 Here we create a 8 of threads to flow data (4 produceres & 4 consumers).

-For simplicity, the producers and consumers are created in pairs, but it works equally in assimetric conditions.
+For simplicity, whe create the same number of the producers and consumers, but it works equally in assimetric conditions.

 After creating the Threads, we call the ``wait`` function to wait for the termination of the jobs.